OnionBrowser/OnionBrowser/README.md

 - Cookie and localStorage database listing and deletion per-host

 - Integrated full [HTTPS Everywhere](https://www.eff.org/HTTPS-EVERYWHERE)
-  ruleset (currently over 11,000 rules) to do on-the-fly URL rewriting to force requests over SSL where supported, including setting the secure bit on received cookies and auto-detection of redirection loops
+  ruleset to do on-the-fly URL rewriting to force requests over SSL where supported, including setting the secure bit on received cookies and auto-detection of redirection loops

 - HTTP Strict Transport Security (RFC6797) implementation (in addition to WebKit's mystery built-in one) with Chromium's large preload list